Special Recruiting Opportunities

 Sponsors for Educational Opportunity (SEO)

 SEO provides superior educational and career programs to young people from underserved communities to maximize their opportunities for college and career success.
 Student interns can be placed within companies in the corporate, banking, corporate law, or the non-profit sector.
 SEO provides mentorship and training for students throughout their internship experiences and works to ensure that students can get job offers from the companies and organizations they intern with over the summer.
-SEO also provides students with stipends ranging from $700-$1300, entry level professional pay, for the career field students have chosen.
+SEO also provides students with stipends, entry level professional pay, for the career field students have chosen.

 Basic Requirements: Have at least a 3.0 GPA; Attend an accredited 4 year university